heptarch/heptarch.github.io/drafts/demon.md

 <b>A Dynamical Theory of Gravity and Electromagnetism with an
 Additional Dimension of Space</b> <br>

-Maxwell sought to explain mutual action of bodies at a distance by the hypothesis of an electromagnetic field.
+Maxwell's treatise of 1864 sought to explain mutual action of bodies at a distance by the hypothesis of an electromagnetic field.
 I will essay to develop a similar theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another at a distance,